-Governing bodies shall be allowed ten (10) days from time of administrator vacancy to submit a plan to correct deficiency.
+Governing bodies of nursing homes shall be allowed ten (10) days from time of administrator vacancy to submit a plan to correct deficiency.

-All permits shall expire at the end of ninety (90) days.
+All authorizations shall expire at the end of ninety (90) days.
 One ninety (90) day extension may be granted at the discretion of the Board.
 In no case shall temporary arrangements exceed six (6) months.
-Failure to comply will result in the Office of Licensure and Certification being notified of such.
+Failure to comply will result in the Office of Licensure and

+Certification being notified of such.